The 10 Early Warning Signs of Cancer in Dogs

 2. Abnormal odours from the mouth, ears, or other parts of your dog’s body

-If you notice an unusual smell coming from your dog’s mouth or ears, this is a warning sign.
+If you notice an unusual smell coming from your dog’s mouth or ears, this is a warning sign of cancer in dogs.
 They may need a dental or have an ear infection.
 Tumours in the mouth can result in a bad smell too.

 3. Non-healing wounds or sores